Padroado-Propaganda Schism

-The limits between the various sees of were defined by a papal Bull in 1616.
-The suffragan sees comprised roughly the south of the peninsula and the east coast, as far as Burma inclusive, the rest of India remaining potentially under the jurisdiction of the archdiocese and this potential jurisdiction was actually exercised even outside Portuguese dominions wherever the Faith was extended by Portuguese missionaries.
+The limits between the various sees of were defined by a papal bull in 1616.
+The suffragan sees comprised roughly the south of the peninsula and the east coast, as far as Burma inclusive, the rest of India remaining potentially under the jurisdiction of the archdiocese and this potential jurisdiction was actually exercised even outside Portuguese dominions wherever the faith was extended by Portuguese missionaries.

-As the Portuguese power waned during the 17th and 18th centuries, in the face of the Dutch Wars against Spain and Portugal, and the growth of the English Empire, was followed by a decline in the supply of missionaries.
+As the Portuguese power waned during the 17th and 18th centuries, in the face of the Dutch wars against Spain and Portugal, and the growth of the English empire, was followed by a decline in the supply of missionaries.
 The popes found that it was sometimes with difficulty that the established missions could be maintained, let alone extended.
-Seeking to provide for them and their spiritual needs, the Holy See began, through the Congregation for the Propagation of the Faith to send out missionaries independent of Portugal, and appointed vicars apostolic over several districts.
-The King resented the Propaganda clerics as intruders.
+Seeking to provide for them and their spiritual needs, the Holy See began, through the Congregation for the Propagation of the Faith, to send out missionaries independent of Portugal, and appointed vicars apostolic over several districts.
+The king resented the Propaganda clerics as intruders.
 In certain places where these vicars apostolic came into contact with the Portuguese clergy, there arose a conflict of jurisdiction.
 This was particularly the case in Bombay, which had been ceded to the British in 1661.
 Here the Portuguese clergy were at first allowed to remain in charge of the churches, but in 1720, on the ground that they caused disaffection among the people against the British power, they were expelled.
-They were replace by Carmelite missionaries under a vicar apostolic.
-This was intended to be a temporary arrangement until such time as the British Government should allow the Portuguese clergy to return.
-Efforts were made from time to time on the part of the Goan party to recover their place, and this ultimately, through a division of the churches in 1794, gave rise to the existence of two rival jurisdictions in Bombay--Padroado and Propaganda.
+They were replaced by Carmelite missionaries under a vicar apostolic.
+This was intended to be a temporary arrangement until such time as the British government should allow the Portuguese clergy to return.
+Efforts were made from time to time on the part of the Goan party to recover their place, and this ultimately, through a division of the churches in 1794, gave rise to the existence of two rival jurisdictions in Bombay—Padroado and Propaganda.